Christina Hammer: Hammer vs. Reis, Lazar

 In February 2016, at the Dortmund Sportsman of the Year awards, Hammer spoke of her intention of fighting for the WBC title, as well as possibly moving up to super-middleweight, with conformation in June 2016 that Hammer will have an eight-round bout and within October a world title fight.
 Hungarian Melinda Lazar became a front runner to challenge Hammer, to which, on 20 June, it was confirmed to take place at the Ballhaus Forum in Munich on 15 July.
 This would make Hammer's first time fighting at the arena and her first fight in fourteen months.
-Lazar already sent Hammer to the canvas in round two, though otherwise Lazar struggled against the better technique, greater range and strength of Hammer, to whom moved through the ring dynamically and aesthetically, but ultimately Lazar could not keep up.
+Lazar sent Hammer to the canvas in round two, but otherwise Lazar struggled against the technique, range and strength of Hammer.
 In the sixth round, Lazar's trainer threw in the towel to protect his fighter.
 Speaking after the fight, Hammer said, "It was not that big of an opponent, but everything was going according to plan for me and now it can only go up and now I want to fight Nikki Adler and become world champion again."

 Unified world middleweight champion

 Hammer vs. Reis II

-In September 2016, Hammer mentioned possible opponents for her next bout being WBC Silver champion Kelly Morgan, while mentioning a rematch with WBC champion Kali Reis to unify the WBO and the WBC titles.
-On 20 October 2016, it was announced that Hammer would face WBC champion Kali Reis at the Ballhaus Forum in Munich on 5 November.
-The smaller Reis was very aggressive from the opening to the final bell, kept moving forward and had her moments landing hard hooks to Hammer's head and body.
-But for most of the ten rounds Hammer managed to keep the distance, establish her jab and fight well from the outside.
+In September 2016, Hammer mentioned possible opponents for her next bout: first, WBC Silver champion Kelly Morgan, as well as a rematch with WBC champion Kali Reis to unify the WBO and the WBC titles.
+On 20 October 2016, it was announced that Hammer would face Reis at the Ballhaus Forum in Munich on 5 November.
+The smaller Reis was aggressive from the opening to the final bell, moving forward and landing hard hooks to Hammer's head and body.
+But for most of the ten rounds Hammer managed to maintain distance, establish her jab and fight from the outside.
 After ten entertaining rounds judges Ed Pearson, Fernando Laguna, and Grzegorz Molenda unanimously scored the bout 98–93, 98–93, and 100–90 all in favour of Hammer.
-According to CompuBox, Hammer's usage of her mobility and prolific jab allowed for 24.4 attempts/3.8 connects per two-minute round, while slowing the pace to a comfortable level in wh/ich she averaged 39.7 punches per two-minute round and limited Reis to 33.4.
-Speaking after her unification, Hammer said "I have been waiting for this moment for a very long time [...]
+According to CompuBox, Hammer's usage of her mobility and prolific jab allowed for 24.4 attempts/3.8 connects per two-minute round, while slowing the pace to a comfortable level in which she averaged 39.7 punches per two-minute round and limited Reis to 33.4.
+Speaking after her unification, Hammer said, "I have been waiting for this moment for a very long time [...]
 Like every fighter in the world I dreamed of becoming a WBC world champion and winning the green and gold Belt.
 This is a very special moment for me.
 I thank all my fans and my team for the fantastic support."